reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 A general idea of what I recommend though is to have fastlane integrated as early as possible to ship to TestFlight, then iterate on a version1 until it's ready to ship, then after v1 is shipeed use CodePush to update builds until a native change is needed, then push new version and rinse and repeat.

 CodePush has become a huge part of my process and saves a lot of time and headache.
-**Q:**why don’t we have native ListView in RN?
+<a name="dont-native-listview-rn-found" href="#dont-native-listview-rn-found">#</a> **Q:**why don’t we have native ListView in RN?
 I found FlatList still not good enough for a large and complex list like Facebook or Instagram feed — bduyng

 **A:** This is a really important question and one of the two main things I'm seeing as problemns for some of the enterprise customers I work with, the other being a stable / preferred Navigation solution.